kanaria69/Mainecoco/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## When do doctors get angry?
+When they run out of patients.